segocodedit/SE-Day-1-assignment/README.md

 _**List and briefly explain the phases of the Software Development Life Cycle.**_
-- **1. Requirements gathering and analysis:** This phase involves gathering information about the software requirements from stakeholders, such as customers, end-users, and business analysts
+- **Requirements gathering and analysis:** This phase involves gathering information about the software requirements from stakeholders, such as customers, end-users, and business analysts
-- **2. Design:** In this phase, the software design is created, which includes the overall architecture of the software, data structures, and interfaces.
+- **Design:** In this phase, the software design is created, which includes the overall architecture of the software, data structures, and interfaces.
-- **3. Implementation or coding:** The design is then implemented in code, usually in several iterations, and this phase is also called as Development.
+- **Implementation or coding:** The design is then implemented in code, usually in several iterations, and this phase is also called as Development.
 This phase consists of Front end + Middleware + Back-end.
-- **4. Testing:** The software is thoroughly tested to ensure that it meets the requirements and works correctly.
+- **Testing:** The software is thoroughly tested to ensure that it meets the requirements and works correctly.
-- **5. Deployment:** After successful testing, The software is deployed to a production environment and made available to end-users.
+- **Deployment:** After successful testing, The software is deployed to a production environment and made available to end-users.
-- **6. Maintenance:** This phase includes ongoing support, bug fixes, and updates to the software.
+- **Maintenance:** This phase includes ongoing support, bug fixes, and updates to the software.

 _**Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.**_
 **Waterfall:** Sequential approach with distinct phases (e.g., requirements, design, implementation) flowing downwards like a waterfall.
 **Agile:** Iterative and incremental approach focused on flexibility, collaboration, and responding to change.